-- The redesigned exoskeleton must not restrict the user's range of motion. - The system must be lightweight to avoid user fatigue. - The electrical components must have proper ingress protection to safeguard against debris and water. - The system must pass stress and thermal testing to ensure comfort and safety for the user during extended use.
+- The redesigned exoskeleton must not restrict the user's range of motion. - The system must be lightweight to avoid user fatigue.

-Thus far, we have worked on several key design aspects.
+• The electrical components must have proper ingress protection to safeguard against debris and water.

+• The system must pass stress and thermal testing to ensure comfort and safety for the user during extended use.

 We selected the Maxon ECX flat 32L motor, known for its stable torque output, paired with a Cell E-Flite battery to power the new system.
-Our new frame design ideas integrate all components behind the calf muscle, offering a more compact and ergonomic configuration.
+Our new frame design ideas integrate all components behind the calf muscle and along the upright base of the exoskeleton, offering a more compact and ergonomic configuration.
 This frame includes paneling to house the battery and microcontroller, while maintaining user comfort and mobility.

-In summary, the proposed solution features a re-engineered frame to accommodate the new components below the knee, updated motor and battery selections, and protective casing to ensure system durability in real-world conditions.
+In summary, the team's solution features a re-engineered frame to accommodate the new components below the knee, updated motor and battery selections, and protective casing to ensure system durability in real-world conditions.
 This report details our design choices, calculations, and analysis that led to this solution, laying the foundation for testing and further refinement of the exoskeleton system.